Advanced chess: History

 The first advanced chess event was held in June 1998 in León, Spain.
-It was played between Garry Kasparov, who was using Fritz 5, and Veselin Topalov, who was using ChessBase 7.0.
-The analytical engines used, such as Fritz, HIARCS and Junior, were integrated into these two programs, and could have been called at a click of the mouse.
-It was a 6-game match, and it was arranged in advance that the players would consult the built-in million games databases only for the 3rd and 4th game, and would only use analytical engines without consulting the databases for the remaining games.
+It was played between Garry Kasparov and Veselin Topalov, who used Fritz 5 and ChessBase 7.0.
+It was a 6-game match, and it was arranged in advance that the players would consult the built-in million-games databases only for the 3rd and 4th game, and would only use analytical engines without consulting the databases for the remaining games.
 The time available to each player during the games was 60 minutes.
 The match ended in a 3–3 tie.
 After the match, Kasparov said:

-Even in the following years advanced-chess events were held in León.
-The Indian grandmaster Viswanathan Anand won three consecutive tournaments in 1999, 2000 and 2001, before losing the title to Vladimir Kramnik in 2002.
+Even in the following years, advanced chess events were held in León.
+The Indian grandmaster Viswanathan Anand won three consecutive tournaments in 1999, 2000, and 2001, before losing the title to Vladimir Kramnik in 2002.
 After the loss to Kramnik, Anand said: